Offset Printing VS Print-On-Demand

 3. Amazon KDP and IngramSpark do not offer the printing and care quality of a dedicated printer:

-4. Limited Control Over Your Distribution
+4. Amazon KDP and IngramSpark Offer Limited Control Over Your Distribution

 Print-On-Demand truly utilizes some amazing technology.
 The ability to upload and sell your books through Amazon’s platform is very alluring.
 But for all of the good these platforms offer, your book is often not stored or shipped with care, which can result in a very unpleasant experience for the customer.